 SummerWorks believes that anyone who wants to attend a SummerWorks event can and should be able to.
 We have considered financial accessibility in the creation of our ticketing structure and fees, and further details on low- and no-cost ticket options for individuals and communities most in need will be announced in the coming weeks, prior to tickets going on sale.

-To help you plan for your Festival experience, SummerWorks offers location-specific visual stories for our main venues.
-These visual stories will take the form of PDFs that you can download to your device.
+To help you plan for your Festival experience, SummerWorks offers location-specific visual stories for our primary venues.
+These visual stories are PDFs that you can download to your device.
 The visual stories are updated annually to reflect changes to the spaces and programming.
-Visit this page when tickets go on sale to access this year’s visual stories.